This dairy free Gluten Free Chicken Stew recipe is hearty, healthy, and made in a Dutch oven on the stove top with potatoes and vegetables.

 - To thicken the broth, dip a measuring cup into the stew and remove a cup or so of the liquid.
-Add 1-2 Tbsp. flour or corn starch to the liquid and stir until incorporated (this creates a slurry).
+Add 1-2 Tbsp. flour or corn starch to the liquid and stir until incorporated (this creates a slurry) (this step is optional).

 - Add the slurry back into the pot and stir until combined.
 Feel free to repeat this process until the broth has reached your desired consistency.

 - Alternately, you can remove a few of the cooked potatoes and place them in a small bowl.
 Smash the potatoes with a fork and add them back into the stew.
 This will help to thicken the broth without adding any starches or thickeners.